How Can I Start Teaching IELTS Exam Prep?By Krzl Light Nuñes

 You want to stand out as an English teacher, you say?
 A good way to expand your career prospects is by adding an area of expertise to your general TEFL/TESOL skills.
 One such area of specialization is preparing students for English proficiency tests, such as the International English Language Testing System (IELTS), the world’s most popular English language test.
-Getting started as an IELTS instructor isn’t difficult!
-Here are the basics of teaching IELTS test preparation (and to dive deeper into this topic, you can check out Bridge’s new, tuition-free Micro-credential course in teaching IELTS prep).
+Luckily, it’s not difficult to start teaching IELTS exam prep!
+Here are the basics of teaching IELTS test preparation (and to dive deeper into this topic, you can check out Bridge’s Micro-credential course in teaching IELTS exam prep).

 What is teaching IELTS exam prep?